The National Park Service reduced the number of free days to address budget shortfalls and aging infrastructure.

 “Now that the nation is recovering from the recession and the Centennial has passed, the NPS is returning to a lower number of fee-free days,” NPS spokesman Jeremy Barnum told the National Parks Traveler.
 “Fewer fee-free days means additional revenue to improve facilities, address deferred maintenance issues, and enhance the overall park experience for visitors.”

 But the NPS’s slashing of free admission opportunities represents one part of a potential double whammy that would affect lower-income, busy, and working families and individuals.
 Right now, the NPS is poised to double, and in some cases triple, entrance fees at America’s premiere national parks.

 It’s all part of what Interior Secretary Ryan Zinke has said is an effort to “ensure that our grandkids’ grandkids will have the same if not better experience than we have today.”

 America’s national parks have a maintenance backlog estimated at nearly $12 billion.
 To cover the cost, the NPS proposed raising the entrance fees for vehicles to $70, as well as reducing the number of free days.

 While opponents of reducing free days and increasing rates agree America’s parks need more money, they argue squeezing visitors is the wrong tactic.
 In a statement opposing the free-day reduction, Center for Western Priorities’ advocacy director, Jesse Prentice-Dunn, took aim at Secretary Zinke.

 “Not everyone can book a helicopter or charter a boat when they want to visit our national parks,” he said, referring to Zinke’s travels.
 “America’s parks must remain affordable for working families.”

-Currently, 118 of America’s 417 national parks charge entrance fees.
+Currently, 118 of America’s 417 NPS sites and parks charge entrance fees.
 Those looking to visit on one of the remaining free days should make plans now.
 Those dates are sure to be packed with visitors unable or unwilling to pay escalating entrance fees.